 Ascites often causes a lot of discomfort.
 People with ascites may experience the following symptoms:

 - Sense of heaviness

 - Nausea or vomiting

-- Hemorrhoids (a condition that causes painful swelling near the anus)
+- Hemorrhoids, which causes painful swelling near the anus

 - Ankle swelling